 Insecta Mundi is not in the printing business.
 Thus, we offer no reprints for sale.
 Our intent is to publish articles for CSE members and see these articles are distributed, archived, and readily available.
 Authors are provided with a PDF file of their article which can be printed easily by them or at a local print shop.
 Insecta Mundi has no page charges, nor web posting fee, and there is no extra charge for use of color.
 The only monetary requirement is membership dues for one author.

 Insecta Mundi is widely distributed, and referenced or abstracted by several sources including the Zoological Record, CAB Abstracts, etc.

 Printed copies of each issue are deposited in several international libraries, as listed on the inside cover of each article.
 These are printed and mailed once a year.

 Electronic copies in PDF format are made available on the day of publication by sending members an email notice with links to recent publications.
 Newly published papers are posted on this website on the day of publication.
-At the end of each year, Institution members are mailed a printed CD with all articles published that year.
-Regular members are mailed a CD upon request.

 Online free open-accessible copies are available in PDF format at the Florida Virtual Campus, Goethe University Library (Frankfurt, Germany), and University of Nebraska-Lincoln, Digital Commons soon after publication.
 Insecta Mundi is electronically archived by Portico.